l33tn00b/NCS/README.md

 https://movidius.github.io/blog/ncs-apps-on-rpi/ (Step-by-step installation on Raspberry Pi)

 Don't be suprised if you encounter some obstacles.
 These steps pretty much apply to "clean" systems.
 I had to manually add packages and resolve conflicts during installation.
 Google is your friend...

+And yes, if you have the Windows Subsystem for Linux installed: The SDK works.
+I have Ubuntu running in there.
+Setup takes a while and finally fails wwhen trying to set up udev rules.
+But since I don't run the NCS on my Windows machine there is no problem with that.